Plants produce ‘green vaccine’ against norovirus

-Leaves of the target tobacco plant are then infiltrated with a solution contacting the BeYDV -bearing bacteria through a process called electroporation, which uses electric fields to increase plant cell permeability.
+Leaves of the target tobacco plant are then infiltrated with a solution contacting the BeYDV-bearing bacteria.
 When tobacco leaves are exposed to this viral vector system through the process of agroinfiltration, they respond by producing norovirus-derived VLPs, which self-assemble in the tobacco leaves.
 (Essentially, tobacco leaves infected with the BeYDV virus are induced to act as a production factory for the VLPs used in the vaccine.)

 The VLPs produced have structural and antigenic characteristics that are recognized by the body as though they are complete norovirus virions, though disease-causing viral components are absent.
 The resulting vaccine is effective at stimulating both humoral and cellular immunity and priming the body against a subsequent infection by norovirus.